nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 When the user enters the `remove` command, the `prepareRemoveCommand(argument)` is called.
 It will reject the input provided by the user if the `argument` is empty.
 If the argument is not rejected, it will return a new RemoveCommand object with argument as the parameter to be used to remove a location in the LocationList.

-For example: user input: `remove bedroom1`. `prepareRemoveCommand(bedroom1)` will return and construct a new RemoveCommand object to be executed to remove the location `bedroom1` in the LocationList.

 #### Sequence Diagram for `add`